 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

 Happy Monday!
-It’s another week for our Virtual Book Club for Kids and this week’s theme is trains!
-We’re reading The Polar Express by Chris Van Allsberg and sharing fun activities about trains to go along with the story.
+It’s another week for our Virtual Book Club for Kids and this week’s theme is all about trains!
+We’re reading The Polar Express by Chris Van Allsberg and sharing fun activities about trains to go along with the story, including an easy train craft for preschoolers.
 Plus, check out our fun list of other train books you can read this week, too!

 Be sure to scroll down after reading this post for more activities based on this week’s theme!
 This week I’m sharing a shape activity for kids that is great for teaching toddlers and preschoolers their shapes.